kpedro88/CondorProduction/README.md

 This mode also relies on knowledge of HTCondor collectors and schedulers.
 Values for the LPC and CMS Connect are specified in the default `.prodconfig` file (see [Configuration](#configuration)).

+#### Clean mode

+Similar to missing mode, clean mode looks at output files and running jobs to determine which jobs have finished.
+(Finished jobs have output files and are not currently running.)
+It puts all the log files from the finished jobs into a compressed tar archive called "log_#.tar.gz", where "#" is incremented based on the presence of any other log archives in the specified directory.
+By default the current directory "." is specified as the output location of the log archive, but this can be changed to any local or remote directory with the option `--clean-dir [dir]`.

 ### Job steps